 Plans for Oak Ridge had commenced several years earlier.
 The previous city graveyard, Hutchinson Cemetery, was located where Springfield High School is today, and city officials wanted to move the burying ground out of town.
 At the time, the Oak Ridge site was two miles north of the city limits.

 “The obvious propriety of burying the Dead without city limits, both as a sanitary measure and also that visitors and processions to the “City of the Silent” may be free from the turbulence and noise of industry and commerce … have determined the city authorities to purchase a tract of 28 acres lying north of the city two miles from the public square,” the cemetery board of managers said in announcing the dedication plans.
 “They have named it ‘Oak Ridge Cemetery.’
 It is a secluded and beautiful retreat — and may become the last resting place of us all.”

-The city offered carriage rides to the dedication from the north and west sides of the square “for the accommodation of ladies and gentlemen as far as practicable free.”
+For the dedication ceremony, the city offered carriage rides from the north and west sides of the downtown square “for the accommodation of ladies and gentlemen as far as practicable free.”

 The Springfield City Council had set up operating procedures for the cemetery in an ordinance adopted in July 1856.
 It called for appointment of a sexton, who would live in a house on the grounds, and set rates for burials ($2.50) and rules for graves (at least 5 1/2 feet deep for a “full grown body”).